vmware-tanzu-labs/cf-mgmt/docs/apply/README.md

 &larr; [back to Commands](../README.md)

-# `cf-mgmt add-org-to-config`
+# `cf-mgmt apply`

-`add-org-to-config` will add the specified org to orgs.yml and create folder based on the org name you specified.
-Within this folder will be an orgConfig.yml and spaces.yml which will be empty but will eventually contain a list of spaces.
-Any org listed in orgs.yml will be created when the create-orgs operation is ran.
+`apply` will run all the commands in the correct order.
+Ideal for using peek option to see what will happen or if not using concourse pipeline.

 ## Command Usage

 ```
-Usage:
+error: Usage:
-  main [OPTIONS] add-org-to-config [add-org-to-config-OPTIONS]
+  main [OPTIONS] apply [apply-OPTIONS]

 Help Options:
   -h, --help               Show this help message

-[add-org-to-config command options]
+[apply command options]
   --config-dir=    Name of the config directory (default: config) [$CONFIG_DIR]
-  --org=                 Org name to add [$ORG]
-  --org-billing-mgr-grp= LDAP group for Org Billing Manager [$ORG_BILLING_MGR_GRP]
-  --org-mgr-grp=         LDAP group for Org Manager [$ORG_MGR_GRP]
+  --system-domain= system domain [$SYSTEM_DOMAIN]
+  --user-id=       user id that has privileges to create/update/delete users, orgs and spaces [$USER_ID]
+  --password=      password for user account [optional if client secret is provided] [$PASSWORD]
+  --client-secret= secret for user account that has sufficient privileges to create/update/delete users, orgs and spaces] [$CLIENT_SECRET]
+  --peek           Preview entities to change without modifying [$PEEK]
-  --org-auditor-grp=     LDAP group for Org Auditor [$ORG_AUDITOR_GRP]
+  --ldap-password= LDAP password for binding [$LDAP_PASSWORD]
 ```